intermountainneuroimaging/Training/Neuroimaging Boot Camp/2_HPC: Large Datasets on Summit/README.md

-# Interacting with Large Datasets: Best Practices
+# Interacting with Public Datasets: Best Practices

 With the push for open science, the availiblity of public neuroimaging datasets has drastically advanced in recent years, with many more datasets being shared each year.
 Scientific governing bodies such as the NIH, NSF, and others have put high priority on open science data for several reasons:
 1. Increase reporducibility of published work
 2. Increase exploration of new analytic techniques on existing data
-3. Expand research knowledge gained from any federally funded experiment
+3. Expand research knowledge gained from any federally funded research

 We will outline new best practices at the Intermountain Neuroimaging Consortium to support our users in participating in open science.
 All computations will be run using University of Coloraodo at Boulder Reserach Computing (CURC) compute cluster.
 If you do not have access to CURC please follow the steps [here](https://rcamp.rc.colorado.edu/accounts/account-request/create/organization) to get started.

 **Learning Objectives:**
-- Use CURC resources (SUMMIT or BLANCA high performance compute) to pull open access data
 - Use CURC large capactity file system for open access data storage (*currently only availible for SUMMIT*)
-- List guidelines for CURC **SUMMIT** scratch file system for data storage
+- List guidelines for CURC **Summit** scratch file system for data storage
 - Explore the use of open access data best practices

 ## Summit Scratch File System...

 For many research purposes, a local copy of open science data may be needed for additional computation or statistical analysis.
-Find a list of filesystems availible to CURC users below.
+Please find a list of filesystems availible to CURC users below.

 |  | <h5>Location</h5> | <h5>Quota</h5> | <h5>Use</h5> | <h5>Snapshot Backups</h5> | <h5>Name</h5> |
 | --- | --- | --- | --- | --- | --- |